wenliwen64/datafrenzy/content/mis/logistic_classification_notes.md

 Take home messages:

+* Example:

+        :::python
+        sklearn.linear_model.LogisticRegression(penalty='l2', C=1.0, fit_intercept=True,
-   * Example: `sklearn.linear_model.LogisticRegression(penalty='l2', C=1.0, fit_intercept=True, solver='liblinear', max_iter=100, multi_class='ovr', n_jobs=1)`:
+                             solver='liblinear', max_iter=100, multi_class='ovr', n_jobs=1)

 	1. penalty: l1 may fit sparse weights;

 	2. C: iverse of the regulization term;

 	3. fit_intercept: $w_0$, the constant term;

 	4. solver: 'liblinear'-l1 and l2 penalty and suits for small dataset, and two class classification; 'lbfgs' or 'newton-cg' can be used for multiple classification but only l2 regularization; 'sag' suits for large dataset(stochastic average gradient descent)

 	5. max_iter: used to set the maximum iteration required to get the minimal of cost function;

 	6. multi_calss: 'ovr' and 'multinomial', works only for 'lbfgs'.

 * The cost function is assumming the labels are -1 and 1, but you dont have to provide your targets by converting them to -1/1.
 When you are running 'clf.fit(x, y)', this job will be done under the hood.

    * Stochastic gradient descent can be done by using `sklearn.linear_model.SGDClassifier(loss='log')`, this is suitable for large dataset.
 Why this is the same, the secret is hidding behind `\theta^Tw`, two label will be converging to two infinities both for svm(`loss='hinge'`) or logistic